xwausse/SQL-homework/lesson-20/homework/homework.md

 ('Rajabboy', 'city=Tashkent country=Uzbekistan age=22')
 ```
 ---
-**Question 10**
-# Write a query to return the route to reach from Tashkent to Khorezm.
+# 10. Write a query to return the route to reach from Tashkent to Khorezm.
 The result should include the cheapest and the most expensive routes

 ```sql
 CREATE TABLE #Routes